Discover free nonprofit investing resources, including policies, guides, and templates, to keep your investment or endowment program running strong.

 Here are 5 ways to drive engagement and create more personalized interactions with your members and donors.

-Overall, it is reasonable to acknowledge that this is a very complex issue - one that the experts don’t completely agree upon and that your oversight group may also not agree upon.
+Overall, it is reasonable to acknowledge that this is a very complex issue that the experts don’t wholly agree upon and that your oversight group may also not agree upon.
 Selecting portfolios that systematically balance strong ESG practices with the fiduciary responsibilities to have well-diversified, low-cost portfolios may be the best approach for many organizations.

 Reach out to eCIO for more information or to start a discussion about ESG investment options.